YiqiWang0517/yiqiwang0517.github.io/_pages/about.md

   - /about.html
 ---

-{% if site.google_scholar_stats_use_cdn %}
-{% assign gsDataBaseUrl = "https://cdn.jsdelivr.net/gh/" | append: site.repository | append: "@" %}
-{% else %}
-{% assign gsDataBaseUrl = "https://raw.githubusercontent.com/" | append: site.repository | append: "/" %}
-{% endif %}
-{% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

-<span class='anchor' id='about-me'></span>

 Hi 👋 my name is Yiqi Wang.
 I am a final year MEng Landscape Architecture student at College of Architecture and Urban Planning at Tongji University, Shanghai.
 My GPA is 87.65/100 (graduate) and 90.20/100 (undergraduate).
-My supervisor is Prof. Dr. Nannan Dong.
+My supervisor is Associate Prof. Dr. Nannan Dong.

 I am currently applying for a Ph.D. for Fall 2025.
 My research interest includes ecosystem services, landscape ecology, landscape design and planning.
 You can find my CV here: